Trading athermality for nonstabiliserness: Setting the scene

-Any state violating this inequality possesses nonstabiliserness.
-The unitaries that map Pauli operators to Pauli operators, corresponding to the rotational symmetries of the octahedron, are known as Clifford unitaries.
-They can shuffle the vertices of the polytope but cannot map any state from the inside to the outside~(see Appendix~\hyperref[App:stabiliser-theory]{A-2} for a detailed discussion).
+The unitaries that map Pauli operators to Pauli operators are known as Clifford unitaries.
+They preserve the stabiliser set, and therefore cannot map a stabiliser state to a nonstabiliser one (for a single qubit, they correspond to the rotational symmetries of the octahedron and merely permute its vertices)~(see Appendix~\hyperref[App:stabiliser-theory]{A-2} for a detailed discussion).
 Can general thermal processes---operations implemented using only a thermal bath---achieve what Clifford operations cannot?

 We address this question using the framework of thermal operations~\cite{Janzing2000,horodecki2013fundamental,Brandao2013,Gour2018}.
 The system, described by a Hamiltonian $H$, is initially in a state $\rho$.
-Our focus is on qubit states characterised by the ground-state population $p$ as the diagonal entry of $\rho$, and the coherence $c$ as the magnitude of the off-diagonal element in the energy eigenbasis.
+Our focus is on qubit states\footnote{This is justified because, beyond the qubit case, constructing the reachable set under thermal operations remains an open problem.
+Although arbitrary state transformations under thermal operations are known~\cite{Gour2018}, in principle, to obey a complete set of necessary and sufficient conditions, these conditions are highly involved and difficult to characterise explicitly.
+Thus, beyond an implicit formulation, the problem remains open.} characterised by the ground-state population $p$ as the diagonal entry of $\rho$, and the coherence $c$ as the magnitude of the off-diagonal element in the energy eigenbasis.
 The bath, with Hamiltonian $H_{\ms{E}}$, is prepared in a Gibbs state at some inverse temperature $\beta = (k_B T)^{-1}$, where $k_B$ is the Boltzmann constant.
 The composite system and bath undergoes an energy‑preserving unitary $U$, satisfying $[U,H+H_{\ms{E}}]=0$, inducing a map

 States reachable from $\rho$ under~\eqref{Eq:thermal-operations}---thermally reachable set---are constrained jointly by energy conservation and time-translation symmetry~\cite{Lostaglio2015,Horodecki2015}.
 For a qubit, the accessible set forms a convex region $\mathcal{T}_+(\rho)$ that is rotationally symmetric about the energy axis~\cite{deOliveirajunior2022,vomEnde2022}.
 This axial symmetry reflects that only the magnitude of coherence matters under time-translation symmetry.
 The boundary encodes a trade-off: for any given target populations, only a limited amount of coherence can be retained.
 Two structural ingredients determine $\mathcal{T}_+(\rho)$.
 First, the energy populations evolve under Gibbs-preserving stochastic maps and are constrained by thermomajorisation~\cite{horodecki2013fundamental}.
 Writing $p$ and $ q$ for the initial and target ground-state population, the reachable $q$ lies in the interval